ScottMcGready/the-conference-bible/README.md

 ## Used by

-If you've found the guide useful, or have used it to help run your conference please reach out.
+If you've found the guide useful, or have used it to help run your conference, please reach out.